Rem170608/ticket-system/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

-This is a rework of the Vibecoded Ticket system for ÜK 187, by Leon and Raffael
+This is a rework of the Vibecoded Ticket system for ÜK 187, by Leon and Raffael.

 ## Getting Started